 Courses numbered 080 through 098 are institutional credit courses (developmental courses).
 These courses are not designed to transfer and do not count toward graduation.
 Courses numbered 100 through 199 are primarily for freshmen; courses numbered 200 through 299 are primarily for sophomores.
-Courses requiring no prerequisite are open to all students regardless of the catalog number.
+Courses requiring no prerequisite are open to all students regardless of the course number.

 Prerequisite and/or co-requisite requirements of courses are listed with the course description in this section of the catalog.
 It is the responsibility of the student to know these requirements and follow them when registering.
-A student who pre-registers for a course for which they have not completed the prerequisite must successfully complete the prerequisite before s/he is allowed to enter the next course.
+Students must successfully complete the prerequisite before they are allowed to enter the next course.
 At the end of the term, students who have pre-registered for a course but did not pass the prerequisite will be removed from the class roll of the pre-registered course.
 The appropriate dean must approve any waiver of these requirements.